 I am happy to share my experience of working flexible hours, shared parental leave, the transition from childcare to primary school, being pregnant/on parental leave while being a postdoc, having twins, being a parent of young children while being a research fellow, being a commuting parent and breastfeeding while working.

 - As a parent, sleep deprivation is commonplace.
 It is more productive to work a shorter day but be more rested.
 Consider taking naps on days when you can.

 - Shared parental leave is great and has long-term benefits for working family - go for it.

 - Do not schedule meetings before 11 am when possible.

 - If you struggle with your workload, ask for help.

 - Get the chickenpox vaccine for your children, this way you don’t have to wait for them to catch it and then stay home with them.

 - Get the seasonal flu vaccine for the children (and possibly yourself), your children will catch it at nursery.
 Having the flu wile caring for young children is horrible!

-As a senior lecturer, I run a research group with 14 members developing chemical biology tools and technologies aimed at enhancing photosynthesis and increasing crop yields.
-I am a mother of two children aged 4 and 2, and on a daily basis find myself in a juggling act, attempting to balance work and looking after my kids.
-My eldest started primary school last September, and my youngest is still at nursery.
+As a reader, I run a research group with 14 members developing chemical biology tools and technologies aimed at enhancing photosynthesis and increasing crop yields.
+I am a mother of two children aged 6 and 4, and on a daily basis find myself in a juggling act, attempting to balance work and looking after my kids.

 I was incredibly grateful for the support I received from the department when I returned from both of my year-long maternity leaves.
 The Elsie Widdowson Fellowship enabled me to focus on my research and relieved me of most of my teaching duties.
 There is a great network of parents working in the department, and I have found their support and advice invaluable!